rdfostrich/cobra/Experiments/cobra/README.md

 popd
 ```

+Note: the `query_news` directory has a subdirectory `split`, containing queries split in single lines.
+These were made using the `/utils/split-in-lines.sh` script of this project.

 ## Run the experiments

 Note - on the server you may want to do this in a **screen** session.